ZickyChan/Atomas-in-C-/README.md

 This project was completed by Tran Thach Thao, s3494528 and Bui Viet Phuong, s3463064.

+### Description ###

+The goal of the project was to create a clone of a popular puzzle game Atomas, with the addition of online multiplayer functionality.

 ### What is this repository for? ###

 This repository contains the Client for playing a single or multiplayer game of Atomas.